sebv/istio-wiki/Vendor-FAQ.md

 1. make sure `make vendor.check depend.status` doesn't error out before submitting your PRs

+1. put [vendor-change] for clarity in your istio/istio PR title and cross reference the 2 PRs

 Once approved/merged (or on a branch of the vendor repo): submit your PR once the submodule change doesn't show `-dirty`

+You will need to change the istio/istio PR again after the istio/vendor-istio one is merged (as the SHA changes from a branch SHA to master SHA)

+Make sure both PR get merged within 1h or each other so master of the 2 repos don't stay out of sync for long and so other vendor changes can proceed.
+All vendor changes by nature must be serialized.

 ## Should I merge changes in `vendor/`?